Luca Engstler

-Luca Engstler (born 8 March 2000) is a German racing driver currently competing in the DTM.
+Luca Franz Engstler (born 8 March 2000) is a German racing driver currently competing in the DTM.
 Like his father Franz Engstler he made his name in the touring car scene, winning the TCR Asia Series in 2018 and 2019 and taking the 2021 TCR title in Germany.

-He is a DTM race winner, having triumphed at Oschersleben in April 2024.
+Engstler is a DTM race winner, having triumphed at Oschersleben in April 2024.

 Early career & TCR

 Engstler began his career in 2009 in karting, where he remained until 2014.
-In 2015 he switched to the ADAC Formula 4 series, spending two years in the championship and scoring a total of two points.
-For 2017 he switched to the ADAC TCR Germany Touring Car Championship; he took his first podiums at the third round of the championship at Oschersleben, where he finished third twice.
+In 2015, he switched to the ADAC Formula 4 series, spending two years in the championship and scoring a total of two points.
+For 2017, he switched to the ADAC TCR Germany Touring Car Championship; he took his first podiums at the third round of the championship at Oschersleben, where he finished third twice.

-In June 2017 it was announced that he would race in the TCR International Series, driving a Volkswagen Golf GTI TCR for his ADAC TCR Germany team Junior Team Engstler.
+In June 2017, it was announced that Engstler would race in the TCR International Series, driving a Volkswagen Golf GTI TCR for his ADAC TCR Germany team Junior Team Engstler.

 Since 2017, Engstler has competed in a range of TCR Series including ADAC Germany, Middle East, Asia, Europe, China, Malaysia and the World series.
 He was the 2019 Middle East champion, 2018 and 2019 TCR Asia champion and 2019 and 2020 TCR Malaysia champion.

 The 2019 season saw Engstler compete in the TCR Europe Touring Car Series with the M1RA outfit.
 He finished the season in ninth place, having taken two podiums, including a controversial win at the Red Bull Ring where he collided with Luca Filippi on the final lap.
 The German also competed in the World Touring Car Cup as a wildcard entry at the Slovakia Ring, as well as replacing Augusto Farfus in Macau.

 In 2020, Engstler entered the World Touring Car Cup on a full-time basis, driving a Hyundai i30 N TCR for the family team.
 With a best finish of eighth, the German ended up 16th in the championship.
 Engstler returned to the series in 2021, this time being joined at Engstler Motorsport by experienced race winner Jean-Karl Vernay.
 Despite only finishing 15th overall, Engstler managed to score his maiden WTCR podium at the Nordschleife, as well as winning the rookie championship by one point to Gilles Magnus.
 During the same year, Engstler also managed to clinch the ADAC TCR Germany Touring Car Championship, winning the title with two races to spare.